Preview: Carolina Panthers at New York Giants, September 18, 2022

 NEW YORK GIANTS ON OFFENSE:

 One game does not make a trend so it’s unwise for me to jump to conclusions.
 However, it is extremely fascinating that Brian Daboll and Mike Kafka, two coaches coming from innovative, pass-happy offenses in Buffalo and Kansas City, chose a 32-to-26 run-to-pass ratio against the Titans, especially when you take into the account the Giants had to play from behind most of the game.
-Indeed, on the Giants’ game-winning drive, the Giants only threw the football three times in 12 plays (a 4-to-1 run-to-pass ratio).
+Indeed, on the Giants’ game-winning drive, the Giants only threw the football three times in 12 plays (a 3-to-1 run-to-pass ratio).

 What do we make of this?
 Lack of confidence in Daniel Jones and/or his receivers and/or his pass protection?
 After all, despite being 17-of-21, Jones threw a dumb interception in the red zone and fumbled the ball away.
 The diminutive Wan’Dale Robinson is already hurt.
 Kadarius Toney played seven snaps and wasn’t even used as a receiving target.
 Mr. $72 million Kenny Golladay had two catches for 22 yards and still doesn’t have a touchdown in a Giants’ uniform.
 And the revamped offensive line allowed five sacks in 26 drop backs (a sack every five passing plays).
 Or was it simply the coaches deciding to ride a hot hand in Saquon Barkley against a defense that was surprisingly easier to run against than expected?
 Much of this remains to be determined.